-DECLARATION OF INDEPENDENCE BY CRAIG JENKINS TO THE DIRECTORS OF AUSTIN ENGINEERING LIMITED
+DECLARATION OF INDEPENDENCE BY C R JENKINS TO THE DIRECTORS OF AUSTIN ENGINEERING LIMITED

-As lead auditor of Austin Engineering Limited for the year ended 30 June 2014, I declare that, to the best of my knowledge and belief, there have been no contraventions of:
+As lead auditor of Austin Engineering Limited for the year ended 30 June 2015, I declare that, to the best of my knowledge and belief, there have been:

-- the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - any applicable code of professional conduct in relation to the audit.
+- 1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2.
+No contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect Austin Engineering Limited and the entities it controlled during the year.
+This declaration is in respect of Austin Engineering Limited and the entities it controlled during the period.